-ID RiC-A15

-Name Demographic Group

-Definition Categorization of a person or group based on shared characteristics.

-Domain Person; Group

-Specifications

-Extensibility Needs to be differentiated into specific attributes in order to be useful.
-Among possible specific demographic attributes are gender, education, identity, place , ancestry, ethnic/cultural identification, and religion.

-Repeatability Relative to the specific kind of demographic category, it may or may not be repeatable

-Value schema Specific demographic attributes should use controlled values
+ID RiC-A15 Name Demographic Group Definition Categorization of a person or group based on shared characteristics.
+Domain Person; Group Specifications Extensibility Needs to be differentiated into specific attributes in order to be useful.
+Among possible specific demographic attributes are gender, (biological) sex, education, identity, place, ancestry, ethnic/cultural identification, and religion.
+Repeatability Relative to the specific kind of demographic category, may or may not be repeatable.
+Value schema Specific demographic attributes should use controlled values.
 Scope Intended to recognize that demographic categorization of persons or groups may be useful in identifying persons or groups associated with records in specific contexts.
 Demographic categorization presents intellectual and ethical challenges.
-While it may benefit users of records by providing context and facilitating specific kinds of research, historically it has also been abused, for example, when one demographic group argues its superiority over another demographic group as justification for oppression, even genocide.
+While it may benefit users of records by providing context and facilitating specific kinds of research, historically it has also been abused, for example, when one demographic

+group argues its superiority over another demographic group as justification for oppression, even genocide.
 A person or group may belong to several demographic groups.

 A kind of demographic group for a person is an occupation type.

-Examples females
+Examples Women [en]

-Brazilians
+Brazilians [en]

-Protestants
+Protestants [en]

+Clergy [en]

+Peasants [en]

+Non-binary persons [en]

+Families [en]